DPRL/min/pen_entry/README.txt

 Adjacent to them in the document and displayed on top of them on the canvas is the OCR overlay.
 The OCR overlay is a div with a translucent background color(depending on the editor state) which is displayed over the blob or penstroke.
-Its innerHTML is the classification for that symbol.
+Its innerHTML is the classification for that symbol in some cases an SVG.
+We retrieve the SVG for each recognition from MathJax and insert it into the overlay div.
 The overlay is added by the RenderManager in the render_set_field() function of RenderManager.js.

 The background color layout is the same for TeX_Input objects as well.